 Assemblies are a great way, of course, of launching your Book Week celebrations - and ours are guaranteed to create a buzz about reading!
 So while both Bookman and Paige Turner comes complete with their own assembly, we're happy to lead whole-school assemblies at the start of a day of any of the programmes listed below - and all at no extra cost!

-A Visit from Bookman - Character Visit (P1 - P7 / Senior Infants - 6th Class)
+A Visit from Bookman - Character Visit (P1 - P7 / Senior Infants - 6th Class) (also available as live-streamed)

 The world’s newest superhero, Bookman has the extraordinary power of bringing stories to life – and he'll fly into your school all set to help your pupils in doing the same.
 Armed just with his trusty Book Bag, he'll make an unexpected appearance at an assembly before leading classes through a series of exciting, engaging and enticing drama-based workshops (all differentiated for age).
 And the outcomes?
 Connection-making, Freeze-Frames and Talking Tableaux, illustrating key narrative moments from a host of well-loved stories!